 We saved the best of Portland for (almost) last, Powell’s City of Book!
 If you are a book lover in any capacity, you will get lost in the flagship bookstore.
 With nine-color coded rooms that take up an entire city block, the largest independent bookstore in the world is fs filled with more than one million books!
 On our first (of three) visit, we spent 5 hours exploring.

 The main floor is also connected to World Cup Coffee cafe, where you can grab a drink while you read a book borrowed from the bookstore!
 How awesome is that?!
-But the real gem is the rare book room, “home to several thousand of our most valuable — and beautiful — books, including an extensive library of reference works about antiquarian books” (Powell’s City of Books).
+But the real gem is the rare book room, “home to several thousand of our most valuable” and beautiful “books, including an extensive library of reference, works about antiquarian books” (Powell’s City of Books).
 To say there is something for everyone may sound cliche but it is a fact.

 The bookstore is open late on most days and sells more than just (new and used) books.
-They sell tons of merchandises, memorabilia and souvenirs!
+They sell tons of merchandises, memorabilia, and souvenirs!
 It might end up being your one stop shop for all things gifts.
 One of our favorite features about the bookstore is the staff pick notes throughout all the rooms, it encourages you to pick up a book you would not have otherwise considered.
-We were also obsessed over the travel section (almost an entire room)!
+We were also obsessed with the travel section (almost an entire room)!

 The used books are in great condition and priced at amazing values.
 You will be surprised at how many books you end up buying at a fraction of the cost.
-This means, you are guaranteed to walk out with more books than you anticipated going in.
+This means you are guaranteed to walk out with more books than you anticipated going in.
 This is why we suggest going to the bookstore at the tail end of your visit to Portland.
 This way you can make your purchases freely without the burden of carrying them around all day.

 Wind Down with a Sauna Visit at Loyly